CentOS/docs/README.md

 The asciidoc directory is for the new style documentation, which will be published via asciidoc and asciibinder as the documentation is created.

+**NOTE: AsciiDoc "new style" is still a conceptual work in progress, the directory structure is just a placeholder.**

 ## Contributions